• Skip to primary navigation

 How to store or can?

-• The cherry syrup will keep for at least 3-4 weeks refrigerated.
+• The cherry syrup will be kept for at least 3-4 weeks refrigerated.

 • If you want to can the syrup, you might want to fill it in smaller bottles or jars that will fit in the canner or canning pot.